xd009642/xd-tts/slides/text_processing.typ

   == Text Normalisation

   - Convert text from written form to spoken form
-  - Was rule based but there are models for that
+  - Was rule-based but there are models for that
   - A lot of people go for hybrid systems for customisation
-  - For our system we're going to do a simpler rule based approach
+  - For our system we're going to do a simpler rule-based approach
   - unicode segmentation and deunicode crates are great!
 ]